igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## ADR (Architecture Decision Record)

-An **ADR** is a short document that records an important architectural decision.
+Short document that records an important architectural decision.

 An ADR typically includes:
 - context (the problem)